taryue/taryue.github.io/_pages/about.md

 # Recent News

+* Jan, 2024.
+We have developed smoothing spline methods to model the temporal dynamics of single cell RNA-seq data.
+Check out our [preprint](https://arxiv.org/pdf/2401.15309.pdf).
 * Dec, 2023.
 Fecal specimens are frequently used as proxies for gut microbiota, which is heterogeneous along the gastrointestinal (GI) tract.
 In our new [preprint](https://www.biorxiv.org/content/10.1101/2023.12.12.571369v1), we developed a mixture model to investigate the compositions of fecal microbiomes.
 * May, 2023.
 Check our new [paper](https://www.sciencedirect.com/science/article/abs/pii/S1872497323000583) about the use of microbial fingerprint in crime scenes!
 * Feb, 2023.
 Our paper, [Generalized matrix decomposition regression: estimation and inference for two-way structured data](https://arxiv.org/abs/2104.08408), has been accepted by the Annals of Applied Statistics.